 CONCLUSION AND NEXT STEPS

-The parties did not manage to resolve the dispute.
-In accordance with CAO's Policy, the case will now be transferred to compliance.
+The Parties did not manage to resolve the dispute.
+In accordance with CAO's Policy, CAO has transferred the case to its Compliance function.

 All relevant documentation is available on CAO's website at www.cao-ombudsman.org